Translate your messages

 When you set up a message with multiple languages, you may need to send content to a translation vendor.
 To simplify this process, we suggest that you draft, test, and finalize your Default message first.

-• If you created your email with the rich text editor, click HTML underneath the email header to copy/paste the source code.
+• Rich text editor: Click HTML underneath the email header to copy/paste the source code.
+Then save this to a file to share externally.

 To add a translation to your message: